gvwilson/thirdbit/src/fiction/iffy/index.md

 and power down or disable any advanced hardware nearby.

-She opened her mouth to ask how long Wales thought it would be, but closed it as he and Aunt Naggie shot her warning glances.
+She opened her mouth to ask how long Wales thought it would be, but closed it as he and Aunt Naggie shot her simultaneous warning glances.
 There was nothing to do but wait and worry.

 Footsteps in the corridor and a perfunctory knock on the door